Academic studies about Wikipedia: Reliability

 An Argumentation conference paper (2010) assessed whether trust in Wikipedia is based on epistemic or pragmatic merits.
 While readers may not assess the actual knowledge and expertise of the authors of a given article, they may assess the contributors' passion for the project, and communicative design through which that passion is made manifest, and provide a reason for trust.

-In details, the author argued that Wikipedia can't be trusted based on individual expertise, collective knowledge, or past experience of reliability.
+In details, the author argued that Wikipedia cannot be trusted based on individual expertise, collective knowledge, or past experience of reliability.
 This is because anonymity and pseudonymity prevent knowledge assessment, and "anti-expert culture" makes it unlikely that this will change.
 Editing Wikipedia may largely be confined to an elite group of editors, without aggregating "wisdom of the crowd" which in some cases lowers the quality of an article anyway.
 Personal experiences and empirical studies, confirmed by incidents including Seigenthaler biography controversy, point to the conclusion that Wikipedia is not generally reliable.
-Hence, these epistemic factors don't justify consulting with Wikipedia.
+Hence, these epistemic factors do not justify consulting with Wikipedia.

 The author then proposed rationale to trust Wikipedia based on pragmatic values, which roughly can be summarized into two factors.
 First, the size and activity around Wikipedia indicates that editors are deeply committed to provide the world with knowledge.
 Second, transparent developments of policies, practices, institutions, and technologies in addition to conspicuous massive efforts, address the possible concerns that one might have in trusting Wikipedia.
 The concerns raised include the definition of provided knowledge, preventing distorted contributions from people not sharing the same commitment, correcting editing damages, and article quality control and improvement.